Styes and chalazia

 If a chalazion does not go away or if it gets worse, a doctor may recommend an injection of steroid medicine or surgery to remove it.

-How can you care for your child who has a stye?
+How can you care for yourself when you have a stye or chalazion?

-• Allow the stye to break open by itself.
-Do not squeeze or try to pop open a stye.
+• Do not squeeze or try to open a stye or chalazion.

-• Do not share towels, pillows, or washcloths while your child has a stye.
+• Do not share towels, pillows, or washcloths while you have a stye.

 Call your doctor now or seek immediate medical care if: